AdamHolan/youtube-dl-tkinter/README.md

 # youtube-dl-tkinter
 simple python gui for youtube-dl

-MAKE SURE FFMPEG IS IN YOUR PATH VARIABLE
+MAKE SURE BOTH YOUTUBE-DL AND FFMPEG ARE IN YOUR PATH VARIABLE